OliverIgnetik/black-hole-numerical-simulation/README.md

 ### Example simulation output

 Below is an example of initial data of a black hole with dimensionless linear momentum `P = (1,0,0)` located at the origin. `u` is the correction of the Schwarzschild conformal factor.
+Since we have u we can solve form the conformal factor and the extrinsic curvature of the hypersurface and fully solve the initial data of the black hole.

 ![Conformal deviation of Spacetime manifold](img/example_plot.png)